 Most axillary nerve injuries are treatable conservatively; however, select cases should require surgical management.
 For atraumatic injuries, a baseline EMG should occur within 1 month, and treatment with physical therapy (PT) should begin.
 In traumatic shoulder injury involving the axillary nerve, most patients may recover with non-operative treatment; however, there is the possibility of permanent paralysis.
 In many cases, then the shoulder is reduced, the need for surgical intervention is minimal.
 The reduced shoulder is immobilized for 4-6 weeks (young patients) or 7-10 days (elderly).
 This is then followed by extensive rehabilitation to regain muscle strength and shoulder mobility.

 Surgical intervention can be considered in closed trauma if EMG shows no improvement after 3 months; however, acute nerve lesions warrant expedited surgical management.
 Neurorrhaphy, neurolysis, and nerve grafting are all possible surgical options.
 In patients with chronic muscle atrophy, muscle transfer may be a therapeutic option.

 For patients with neuropraxia, full recovery occurs over 6-12 months.
 The muscle weakness spontaneously recovers without any specific treatment.

-For those with axonotmesis, the recovery rates are about 70-80% and often take many months.
+For those with axonotmesis, the recovery rates are about 70% to 80% and often take many months.
 The patient should be followed with serial electromyogram (EMG) studies to assess for regeneration.
 If by 6-9 months, there are no signs of recovery, surgical exploration may be considered.